 As per 8 September 2020, 143 search results containing the words “Covid 19” in the title, claims or the abstract of a patent show up in the international patent database Espacenet.
 Over the past weeks, this number grows with about 15 new results each week.
 While the race for a vaccine covers the headlines around the globe, this article observes what happens on the background in terms of patenting.
 Generally, the time between a patent application and the publication thereof is 18 months.
 As the virus was first discovered in December 2019, many inventions followed in 2020.
 Therefore, most applications concerning Covid-19 are still in the pipeline and confidential.
 However, early publishers show up in the databases at an increasing rapid rate.

-The next chart (see here) shows that the applicants for the vaccine patents are all Chinese.
+Figure 4 (click here shows that the applicants for the vaccine patents are all Chinese.
 Three out of seven applicants appear on the landscape of COVID-19 candidate vaccines, drafted by the WHO on 8 September 2020 (accessible here.)

-Australia and the US have the highest numbers in the category Cleaning and Disinfection (3, respectively 2 patents) and Germany is currently mainly represented in the category protective clothing/masks (3 patents).
+Figure 4 shows that Australia and the US have the highest numbers in the category Cleaning and Disinfection (3, respectively 2 patents) and Germany is currently mainly represented in the category protective clothing/masks (3 patents).
 Compared to China, the (published) patent applications of the rest of the world currently mainly concern the periphery of Covid-19.
 Although I expect China will continue to lead in numbers (as it does in other fields of technology), other countries will gain a substantive position in the global landscape over the next two years.